Skip over main navigation

 • The League has also assisted in the funding of two community nursery buildings in Borneo, which students staying at Student House were involved in the planning and construction of.

-• For the last two years, the League has worked with a school in Rwanda part-funding a science lab, a literacy scheme and an education recovery project for the pupils, following the Coronavirus pandemic.
+• In 2018 and 2019, the League worked with a school in Rwanda part-funding a science lab, a literacy scheme and an education recovery project for the pupils, following the Coronavirus pandemic.

 Published: 21st September, 2020